nkitanov/iaq_board/README.md

 ## 8. LEDs

 ![](images/leds.jpg)

 The device have three [Neopixel 5050](https://www.digikey.com/catalog/en/partgroup/neopixel-rgb-5050-led-with-integrated-driver-chip-100-pack/70939) RGB multicolor LEDs.
 These LEDs are mostly found in the colorful LED strips and are controlled over a single wire.
 In my esphome based firmware left LED color is indicating the level of PM2.5 and change the colors depending on the value.
-Middle LED2 indicates Air Quality Index based on PM2.5 only and the right one (LED3) indicates CO2 value.
+Middle (LED2) indicates Air Quality Index based on PM2.5 only and the right one (LED3) indicates CO2 value.
 Keep in mind PM2.5 values are close to [EEA](https://www.eea.europa.eu/) levels (especially AQI).
 Some other devices like Xiaomi Air Purifiers have some very high levels on their displays and logic - it's green up to 70 microns which is already considered unhealthy both by EEA and EPA.
 In China "healthy" is considered bellow 50 microns.
 That's why AUTO mode of these Chinese devices [works so bad](https://smartairfilters.com/en/blog/xiaomi-auto-mode-leaves-air-unsafe-86-hours/).
-I try to keep internally PM2.5 around 5-10 microns.
+I try to keep indoor PM2.5 around 5-10 microns.
 I normally control my purifiers by Home Assistant and do not rely on their auto logic.
 If you have Xiaomi Purifier it can still show green, and the iaq device shows stable red, but it is correct according to the EU regulations.

 **Colors of the LEDs depends on this table:**
 PM2.5 value (um/m3)<br>LED 1 | [AQI by EEA (Air Quality Index for PM2.5 24h average)](https://airindex.eea.europa.eu/Map/AQI/Viewer/)<br>LED 2 | CO2 value (ppm)<br>LED 3 | Color |  R  |  G  |  B